prabudewage/JoppaLora/README.md

 * Plot each group data of a sensor on a scatter plot together.
 * Get average of each group.
 * Plot bar chart of averaged-PM2.5 vs day-name.
+* Add WHO PM2.5 guideline to the bar charts.

 ### 4. vizualize_wind_data
 * Visualize wind data downloaded from ECMWF.